 Nebraska’s leading economic indicator rose during December, according to the most recent report from the University of Nebraska-Lincoln.

-“The increase confirms that economic growth will continue in Nebraska during the first half of 2019,” said economist Eric Thompson, director of the Bureau of Business Research at the university.
+“The December increase implies modest economic growth in Nebraska through June 2020,” said economist Eric Thompson, director of the Bureau of Business Research at the university.

 “The leading indicator primarily rose due to strong business expectations,” according to Thompson.
 Respondents to the December Survey of Nebraska Business reported plans to increase sales and employment over the next six months.